jaeger-app/bootstrap/README.md

 # Jaeger Bootstrap Object

-A per-configured dependency injection container and start-up initialization object.
+A pre-configured dependency injection container and start-up initialization object.
 Jaeger Bootstrap will prepare the most common Jaeger objects and make them ready for use.

 ## Installation
 Add `jaeger-app/bootstrap` as a requirement to your `composer.json`: